Michael Lewis Vail

 - Born November 10, 1951 in San Francisco, CA USA

 "I just got tired of being around him [Mike Vail].
 There isn't enough money in the world to pay me to manage if I have to look at that face every day." - Herman Franks, Cubs manager, after announcing his resignation prior to the conclusion of the 1979 season.

 Outfielder Mike Vail began his career as a highly touted prospect but was never more than a platoon player during a decade in the majors.

-Claimed off waivers by the Cleveland Indians prior to the 1978 season, Vail split time between the big league team and the AAA Portland Beavers before being dealt to the Chicago Cubs in June.
+Claimed off waivers by the Cleveland Indians prior to the 1978 season, Vail split time between the big league team and the Triple a Portland Beavers before being dealt to the Chicago Cubs in June.
 After the 1980 season, he was traded to the Cincinnati Reds for Hector Cruz.
 Following two years with the Reds, he played briefly with the San Francisco Giants, Montreal Expos, and Los Angeles Dodgers before retiring in 1984.